shapesecurity/shift-java/README.md

 * Open a Github issue with a description of your desired change.
 If one exists already, leave a message stating that you are working on it with the date you expect it to be complete.
 * Fork this repo, and clone the forked repo.
-* Install dependencies with `npm install`.
+* Install dependencies with `mvn`.
-* Build and test in your environment with `npm run build && npm test`.
+* Build and test in your environment with `mvn compile test`.
 * Create a feature branch.
 Make your changes.
 Add tests.
-* Build and test in your environment with `npm run build && npm test`.
+* Build and test in your environment with `mvn compile test`.
 * Make a commit that includes the text "fixes #*XX*" where *XX* is the Github issue.
 * Open a Pull Request on Github.